 Freshmen often take Fundamentals of Art which prepares them well for additional courses in the Visual Arts.

 (B.F.A., Northeast Louisiana University; M.A., University of Notre Dame) has been teaching at St. Thomas since 2007.
-He is currently teaching Ceramics I, II and III classes.
-He previously taught in Cy-Fair ISD for 18 years, 9 years in Aldine ISD and 5 years at Lone Star College Main Campus the courses Drawing I and II, Photography I and II, Commercial Art, Videography, Ceramics, and Art I. Mr. Nebel is the Dean of Fine Arts.
+He is the Dean of Fine Arts and currently teaches Ceramics I, II and III.
+He previously taught in Cy-Fair ISD for 18 years, nine years in Aldine ISD and five years at Lone Star College Main Campus.

 Bonnie Coates (B.F.A., Wittenberg University) began her teaching at St. Thomas in 2015.
 She previously taught at Presbyterian School for five years.
-Ms. Coates is currently teaching Fundamentals of Art, Drawing 1, 2 and 3.
-She also co-teaches Publications.
+Bonnie teaches Fundamentals of Art.

-Daniel Green (B.A., Spring Hill College; Masters in Educational Leadership, Lamar University) has been teaching at St. Thomas since 2002.
-His teaching assignments include the summer language arts program for freshmen, English IV, Speech, Theater I and Theater II.
-He is the Drama Guild moderator and his drama program is consistently recognized as one of the premiere theater programs in the Archdiocese.
+Daniel Green (B.A., Spring Hill College; M.Ed., Educational Leadership, Lamar University) has been teaching at St. Thomas since 2002.
+He teaches Theater I and II and Technical Theater I. Dan is the Drama Guild moderator and his drama program is consistently recognized as one of the premiere theater programs in the Archdiocese.

-Chau Nguyen (B.F.A., University of Notre Dame, M.A.T., Rhode Island School of Design) began teaching at St. Thomas in 2013.
-She teaches Fundamentals of Art, Printmaking I and II, Digital Graphics and Digital Photography.
-She previously worked for five years at Klein High School teaching art and digital graphics courses.
+Chau Nguyen (B.F.A., University of Notre Dame; M.A.T., Rhode Island School of Design) began teaching at St. Thomas in 2013.
+She teaches Drawing I, II and III, Printmaking I and II and Computer Graphics I and II.
+She previously worked for five years at Klein High School teaching art and digital graphics.
 Her artwork has been published as text illustrations for The Catholic Catalogues: A Field Guide to the Daily Acts that Make up a Catholic Life.

-Donald Thoede (B.M.E., Sam Houston State University.
-M.M., Michigan State University.
-M.Ed., Grand Canyon University.)
-Mr. Thoede has taught at St. Thomas in 1999.
-He instructs Music History, Beginning Band, Honors Music, String Orchestra, Fall Prep Band, Concert Band, Percussion/Hand Drum Ensemble/Drumline, Jazz Combo and Jazz Band.
+Donald Thoede (B.M.E., Sam Houston State University; M.M., Michigan State University; M.Ed., Grand Canyon University) has taught at St. Thomas in 1999.
+He teaches Band, Jazz Band.
+Orchestra, Music Theory and Beginning Band.
 Until 1997, he held the professorship of saxophone at Sam Houston State University.
 He performs regularly throughout Texas and Louisiana.